RichaDMello/Daisy/README.md

 - Live video feeds from front and periphery cameras
 - Battery status, system temperatures, Wi-Fi mode
 - Real-time pose visualization with a 3D model
+- Plots the positions of the feet with respect to the body of the robot
 - Faults displayed in red when present
 - Ability to record and replay sessions